guerilla7/SecurityModelCards/README.md

 > [!NOTE]
 > I am currently using a customized and more advanced version of this Security Model Cards concept at my current work where I serve as the Chief Security Architect, focusing on AI/ML Systems.
 > The use of Security Model Cards in large organizations helps promote visibility, transparency, and understanding of ML Models and AI Systems in general within product security organizations.

+> [!TIP]
 > Product security teams often struggle when it comes to conducting security reviews and threat modeling of ML Models or AI Systems due to a lack of foundational knowledge about the system that
 > they need to review.
 This is where Model Cards shine, and can easily be repurposed to include a security considerations section that will benefit both AI/ML developers and security teams.